vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_5_The_Long_View_for_Humanity.md

 Wow.
 Heavy question.
 Of course, we do not know the answer, but most of us would prefer to believe the first-that we are only beginning.
 So let's roll with that and explore the consequences.

-[^45]: This roughly marks the start of agri- culture, and in any case is far closer to the truth than the adjacent order-of-magnitude figures of 1,000 years or 100,000 years.
+[^45]: This roughly marks the start of agriculture, and in any case is far closer to the truth than the adjacent order-of-magnitude figures of 1,000 years or 100,000 years.

 In order for human civilization to be in its infancy, it would have to continue for at least 10,000 years more, if not far longer.
 What would it mean for us to still be operating "successfully" 10,000 years from now?
 Our physics and math approach actually allows us to place constraints!